 George was 77, going on 78 when we met.
 He owned a firm that rather suddenly had become my client due to an emergency failure in their IT network – an emergency that lasted 20 years.
 A protégé of George’s at the firm would end-up becoming one of my best friends – a relationship that will last forever.

 George was remarkable: full-bird Colonel on General Patton’s staff, DoD project manager for the implementation of the world’s first mainframe computer, editor of a military journal for decades, college teacher, business owner, founder of the Pachyderms – a group of folks with thick skins, a sense of humor, and a keen interest in politics and bourbon.
 But the thing I remember most about George was his gentle humble laugh.
 We sat for many conversations over the years in his glass office on Kirby Drive – always quiet, private, and interesting.
-Until just a couple years ago, George came to the office every day…wearing a tie and a smile, with a pipe in one hand and a newspaper in the other.
+Until just a couple years ago, George came to the office every day wearing a tie and a smile, with a pipe in one hand and a newspaper in the other.
 He was a classic gentleman, old school.
 Every time we talked I learned something about life, the military, history, WWII, women, politics, the original mainframes, bourbon, or pipe tobacco.
-We never once talked business – his or mine.
-He had other things on his mind and I was interested in hearing about them.
+Occasionally, we talked business.
+But he had other things on his mind and I was interested in hearing about them.
 Making George laugh was a special treat for me – I’ll always remember that gentle sound.

 If you want to know more detail about George – the things he wouldn’t tell you – then you should read this entry in The Congressional Record of the U.S. Congress: https://www.congress.gov/congressional-record/2014/4/28/extensions-of-remarks-section/article/E606-2